BeamMW/docs-gitbook/dev/beam-technology/mimblewimble.md

 ![Explanation of the UTXO structure using Pedersen Commitments](../.gitbook/assets/mw2.PNG)

-To balance the difference in blinding factors, each transaction also contains the "kernel," which includes the signed difference in its simplest form.&#x20;
+To balance the difference in blinding factors, each transaction also contains the "kernel," which includes the signed difference in its simplest form.

 Mathematician [Andrew Poelstra](https://www.linkedin.com/in/andrew-poelstra-958a75106/) first reviewed the protocol and published a paper validating the approach.